ownCloud

 • Regulary, at least once after cloning, branching or rebasing, run make generate to update the assets.
 This ensures that all data that is accessed by the docs build process is up-to-date.

-• When doing more changes than fixing typos, you need to fully build the documentation running make docs-drone-test.
+• Run (1) make docs-local.
 This will run all steps locally as drone would do but without branch copying or pushing to the web.
 When omitting this step and just serving content, the documentation might build locally but may fail when creating a PR.
-Use the command described above to serve docs for a browser preview.

-Note that you may get files changed reported like env_vars.yaml by just running the make command.
+Note that you may get files changed reported like env_vars.yaml by just running the make docs commands.
 You can discard any of these as they come from an internal helper process step necessary.
 To take care on those changed files, see the Environment Variables documentation.

 Please keep this documentation in sync with the oCIS source code of the master branch.